 Finally, commitment problems arising from rapid power shifts can also be caused when the disputed benefit cannot be easily divided without affecting its value.
 For example, consider a mountain with a single pass.
 Whoever controls the pass can have a large military advantage.
 If he is attacked, the mountain is easier to defend.
 If he attacks, he will not have to get through a heavily defended mountain.
 The benefit cannot be shared because the moment one actor takes possession of the pass, the power shifts in his favor, creating the potential for a commitment problem.
-Appendix A explores this issue and considers other sources of "indivisibility" that might make the benefit more difficult to divide in ways that can satisfy the war expectations of both sides.
+We shall return to this issue in the last section, where we shall also consider other sources of "indivisibility" that might make the benefit more difficult to divide in ways that can satisfy the war expectations of both sides.